BottleRocketStudios/Android-ArchitectureDemo/docs/BEST_PRACTICES.md

 ### Viewing/Editing shared preferences (using AS Device File Explorer)
 See <https://stackoverflow.com/a/52352741/201939> as well as comments to see how to save as/upload edits on top of the original files.

-### Inspect/Query/Modify databases (using AS App Inspection / Database Inspector on api 26+ device/emulator)
+### Inspect/Query/Modify databases (using AS App Inspection / Database Inspector on API 26+ device/emulator)
 See <https://developer.android.com/studio/inspect/database>

 ### Counting lines of code (using [cloc][cloc])
 * Install using homebrew: `brew install cloc` (or your package manager of choice: <https://github.com/AlDanial/cloc#install-via-package-manager>)
-* Execute the following snippet via command line from the root project directory:
+* Execute the following snippet via command-line from the root project directory:
 ```shell
 # From root project directory:
 cloc app/src --by-file-by-lang